 Sedatives May Dysregulate Levels High

-Beta-blockers May Dysregulate Levels High
+Beta-blockers May Dysregulate Levels (commonly decrease) High

 Selective Serotonin Reuptake Inhibitors (SSRIs) May Dysregulate Levels High